Did Christians Recognize Jesus at His Return?

 Though the early church seems to have largely failed to grasp some of the most basic Christian doctrines due to a lack of willingness to learn and were taught to parrot the words of the disciples even if many believers did have a good understanding of sound doctrine there were many hurdles the first-century church faced which made it difficult to correctly identify the Parousia.
 In v.
 12, Jesus “has a name written on him that no one knows but he himself.”
 Without an identifiable nametag would Jesus’ followers recognize Him at His return?
 The Parousia appears to have begun over thirty years after Jesus’ crucifixion.
 Many of Jesus’ disciples and original followers would have likely been dead at this time and a new generation of Christians who had never seen Jesus face-to-face would have been born.
 In light of these facts it is not surprising that a lot of first-century Christians might not have recognized Jesus at the head of this angelic army in the sky.
 See Jesus, the Son of Man, was LITERALLY Seen in the Clouds in A.D.
 66.

 Furthermore, Jesus’ appearance seems to have been altered after His resurrection and yet again after His ascension.
 Recall that Jesus’ disciples did not recognize Him initially after His resurrection.
 If some of Jesus’ closest friends did not immediately recognize Jesus even while He stood right in front of them, are we to expect early Christians and Jews to immediately recognize Jesus coming on the clouds of heaven at the head of the angelic army witnessed in Judaea in A.D.
 66 especially when this event occurred presumably at a great distance away high in the sky?
 Also remember that Jesus’ appearance was altered after His resurrection and subsequent ascension such that it resembled the bright, fiery radiance of God and the heavenly host.
 See How the Resurrection Bodies of the Saints Perfectly Mirror Jesus’ Resurrection Body after His Ascension Into Heaven Fulfilling Philippians 3:20-21 and ALL Other Bible Verses on the Resurrection!!!
 The fact that Jesus did not appear in His earthly flesh and blood form at the second coming probably adds to the failure of the early church to confidently recognize Christ at His return.
 In addition, His presence on the clouds would have further obscured His identity, His individual features being blurred by distance and cloud cover.
 Perhaps these facts partially explain why many Christians today still await the return of the Messiah?
-But these are not the only reasons.
+But these are many more reasons.

 Remember that the Parousia occurred at a time in which there was no printing press.
 This means that every gospel and letter had to be copied by scribes by hand.
 This meant that copies of the Gospels and related documents would have been too expensive for most Christians to own as the early church consisted primarily of poor people (Matthew 19:24, 1 Corinthians 1:26).
 Not only was there a scarcity of sacred writings in circulation at that time which would have been indispensable in educating Christians as to the nature of the Parousia, few Christians were able to read at that time.
 Illiteracy would have been especially prevalent in the early Church since during the first century the ability to read was primarily a luxury of the rich.
 Thus a church may have possessed maybe one or two gospels (hopefully a cannonical one) and one or two Apostolic letters–if that.
 Certainly no churches possessed a complete Canon as all possess today.